lorddusk/ObsidianDnD/Red Hand of Doom/Session Notes/Session 2.md

 Stuck those in the opening above the depictions, and stopped the gas.
 The crypt moved aside and a stairs down appeared.

 Keefe looks as surprised as we do.
 Asked to make noise if anyone enters the crypt, and we move down the stairs.
+As a safeguard [[Aelar]] sets a beartrap on the stairs, so we know if someone moves down.

 ## Loot: